GiGurra/fl/README.md

 ### Compile-time Constraint Inference

-The compiler can infer relationships between constraints:
+The compiler can infer relationships between constraints, if you provide the proof (think Zig's comptime):

 ```fluffy
 comptime proof(int with _ < limit0, int with _ < limit1) bool {